geneichinose/capstone_20_1_InitialReport_EDA/README.md

 ![lune.png](plots/lune.png)

-Same plot as above of two features (lune_lat and lune_lon) used to train classifiers in spherical Hammer projection (longitude,latitude) coordinate system
+Same plot as above of two features (lune_lat and lune_lon) used to train classifiers in spherical Hammer projection (longitude,latitude) coordinate system.
+This type of Hammer spherical projection is preferred over others including Cartesian because it preserves the true physical distances between points and the areas of source types.
+This is similar to the distortion some map projections make on the area of land masses near the poles.

 ### PCA analysis